Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Aldeburgh, Suffolk

 Aldeburgh is a charming, traditional, unspoilt seaside town with a sand and shingle beach.
-There is a traditional boating lake for model yachts, local museum, and historic 16th-century moot hall.
-The fishermen still draw their boats up on to the shore and sell fish from the beach.
-Some say that the fish and chips here is the best you can get on the East Coast.
+There is a traditional boating lake for model yachts, a local museum, and a historic 16th-century moot hall.
+The fishermen still draw their boats up onto the shore and sell fish sell their fresh catch directly from their wooden huts (or “shacks”).
+We can vouch for the amazing fish and chips available, which is probably the best you can get on the East Coast.

-Aldeburgh is internationally famous for its association with the Albeburgh Festival of Music and the Arts begun by Benjamin Britten.
-Look out for his stature along the beach front.
+Aldeburgh is internationally famous for its association with the Aldeburgh Festival of Music and the Arts, begun by Benjamin Britten.
+Look out for his stature along the beachfront.
 The festival is in June each year and has many events in and around Aldeburgh.

 Blackpool, Lancashire